milesccoleman/sylla_bot/README.md

 7. Delete `app.py`
 8. From the folder on your desktop, drag and drop your own `db.sqlite3`, `chats.txt`, and `app.py` files
 9. "Commit" the additions of these files
-10.Click "Clone or download"
+10. Click "Clone or download"
-11.Copy the clone URL, you'll need it for our next step
+11. Copy the clone URL, you'll need it for our next step

 ## Deploying to Heroku